DestraNetwork/destra-storage-node-app/README.md

 - Node.js 20+ and npm installed.
 You can download these from the Node.js official website.
 - A public IP address where your node will be accessible.
 - Sepolia JSON-RPC Endpoint (Recommended: Infura Sepolia RPC API).
-- A wallet with at least 0.2 Sepolia ETH.
+- Private key of a wallet with at least 0.2 Sepolia ETH.

+## Disclaimer
+We do not have access to your private keys.
+They are only handled locally on your computer, ensuring your security and privacy.

 ## System Requirements
 - Windows 10 or later